apache/beam/examples/templates/java/kafka-to-pubsub/README.md

     ```

 ## AVRO format transferring.

-This template contains an example Class to deserialize AVRO from Kafka and serialize it to AVRO in Pub/Sub.
+This template contains an example demonstrating AVRO format support:
+- Define custom Class to deserialize AVRO from Kafka [provided in example]
+- Create custom data serialization in Apache Beam
+- Serialize data to AVRO in Pub/Sub [provided in example].

 To use this example in the specific case, follow these steps:

 - Create your own class to describe AVRO schema.
-As an example use [AvroDataClass](kafka-to-pubsub/src/main/java/org/apache/beam/templates/avro/AvroDataClass.java).
+As an example use [AvroDataClass](src/main/java/org/apache/beam/templates/avro/AvroDataClass.java).
 Just define necessary fields.
 - Create your own Avro Deserializer class.
-As an example use [AvroDataClassKafkaAvroDeserializer class](kafka-to-pubsub/src/main/java/org/apache/beam/templates/avro/AvroDataClassKafkaAvroDeserializer.java).
+As an example use [AvroDataClassKafkaAvroDeserializer class](src/main/java/org/apache/beam/templates/avro/AvroDataClassKafkaAvroDeserializer.java).
 Just rename it, and put your own Schema class as the necessary types.
-- Modify the [FormatTransform.readAvrosFromKafka method](kafka-to-pubsub/src/main/java/org/apache/beam/templates/transforms/FormatTransform.java).
+- Modify the [FormatTransform.readAvrosFromKafka method](src/main/java/org/apache/beam/templates/transforms/FormatTransform.java).
 Put your Schema class and Deserializer to the related parameter.
 ```java
 return KafkaIO.<String, AvroDataClass>read()
         ...